What is a Business Letter?

 - Enclosures (if applicable)

-Here is a detailed breakdown of each part of a business letter and its purpose, along with concrete examples and tips:
+If you're looking to understand how to write a business letter, then here is a detailed breakdown of each part of a professional letter and its purpose, along with concrete examples and tips:

 1. Sender's Address